 The thought of sitting down and creating goals for your business, then tracking, analysing and acting on the data can seem like a dreary task and just a little bit of a waste of time.
 But creating a small set of SMART goals for your marketing campaigns and business will take the edge off and get you started.

-In the corporate world, I spent a considerable amount of time tracking and reporting on metrics for my part of the business.
-It was time consuming and a task that was far from my favourite.
+In the corporate world, I spent a considerable amount of time tracking and reporting metrics for my part of the business.
+It was time-consuming and a task that was far from my favourite.
 There was so much data being tracked and reported on, and it would overwhelm me at times.

 The rest of the data was interesting but superfluous at best, only adding unwanted noise to the reports.
 So, I created a one-page report capturing the data and circulated that instead.

 There are numerous ways of creating goals, but, for marketing purposes, sticking with the SMART framework is a good and reliable choice.
 This will get you monitoring the right data and help you make strategic decisions.